9 Things Not to Do While Visiting Pigeon Forge, From a Local

 8. Don’t go to Comedy Barn hungry

-Speaking of Comedy Barn, here’s another one that I hear people complain about all the time.
+Speaking of Comedy Barn, here’s another one that I hear people complain about.

 Because there are so many dinner shows in the area, I find that people often make the mistake of assuming that Comedy Barn is the same.